Journal of Information Policy special issue

 Digital Inequalities and Discrimination in the Big Data Era

-Co-sponsored by the Pacific ICTD Collaborative, the School of Communications (University of Hawaii at Manoa), and the Institute for Information Policy (Penn State University)
+The Pacific ICTD Collaborative, the School of Communications (University of Hawaii at Manoa), and the Institute for Information Policy (Penn State University) co-sponsored a preconference at the International Communication Association '17 (San Diego).

 Associate Professor Jenifer Sunrise Winter met with several members of the PICTDC Advisory Board at the Telecommunications Policy Research Conference in October, including Prof. Sharon Strover (pictured).
 TPRC, the leading program of its kind, brings together top scholars, private sector and civil society experts, and policy makers to introduce, discuss and disseminate new research on information policy questions.